-An Executive Sustainability Committee ("ESC") was established by Irish Life in 2021 to provide leadership on all sustainability aspects within Irish Life.
-The ESC is comprised of members of the senior leadership team across Irish Life and an independent non-executive director of the ILA and Irish Life Board.
-It has five work streams that include Diversity and Inclusion, Responsible Investing, Corporate Social Responsibility, Wellness and the Future of Work (including Carbon Neutrality).
-During the course of 2021, the ESC commissioned a Sustainability Rating from Vigeo Eiris (an independent international provider of environmental, social and governance (ESG) research and services) for Irish Life, receiving an A2 rating.
-During 2022, the ESC will put in place long term sustainability targets for all aspects of its business.
+An Executive Sustainability Committee ('ESC') was set up by Irish Life in 2021 to provide leadership on all sustainability aspects within Irish Life.
+The ESC is comprised of members of the senior leadership team across Irish Life and an independent non-executive director of the ILA Board.
+It has five work streams that include DEI, Responsible Investing, Corporate Social Responsibility, Wellness and the Future of Work.
+In 2023, the ESC reviewed and recommended to the Board the adoption of a 'Responsible Investment Policy' for its general account assets and the adoption Lifeco's ambition to achieve net zero greenhouse gas emissions by 2050.